 Our needs, desires and cravings can easily get tangled together.
-Here's how to pull them apart and take back control.
+Here's how to take back control

 Babies eat intuitively: they fuss when they are hungry and stop eating when they are full.
 As we grow older, our environment begins influencing what, when and how much we choose to eat.
 Advertising, imposed mealtimes, and yo-yo diets cause many of us to lose touch with our real hunger and satiety signals.
 We confuse cravings with hunger and end up overeating.
 By learning to distinguish between the two, you can be more satisfied with your meals and reduce your calories without feeling the urge to continue eating.